justcodeit98/Competitive-Coding-Platform-Solutions/README.md

 # Contributing Guidelines
 - Ensure that the file uploaded is in the relevant folder
 - Give self explanatory names to files.
-For more complex problems, include the link to the problem statements or a description as a comment at the beginning of your file
+For more complex problems, include the link to the problem statements or a description as a comment at the beginning or in the description of your file
+- Ensure that the programming langauge is included in the extension of your file

 Happy coding:)